Hosting and bandwidth provided by MacAce.net.

 What are all the differences between the iPhone 3GS and the iPod touch 3rd Gen (Late 2009)?

-With even a cursory review of Everyi.com's comparison between the iPod touch 3rd Gen (Late 2009) and the iPod touch 2nd Gen it is clear that the 3rd Gen models are quite similar to the 2nd Gen models replaced.
+With even a cursory review of Everyi.com's comparison between the iPod touch 3rd Gen (Late 2009) and the iPod touch 2nd Gen it is clear that the 3rd Gen models are fairly similar to the 2nd Gen models replaced.

-Although Apple made the decision to focus more on the gaming capabilities of the iPod touch 3rd Gen rather than use the "iPhone without the phone" pitch as the company did for previous iPod touch models, the 32 GB and 64 GB configurations of the iPod touch 3rd Gen, on basic terms, do provide much of the same iPod and handheld computing functionality of the iPhone 3GS but without the "phone", mobile phone networking (3G/EDGE), GPS-A support, integrated 3.0 megapixel still/video camera, and digital compass functionality.
+Although Apple made the decision to focus more on the gaming capabilities of the iPod touch 3rd Gen rather than use the "iPhone without the phone" pitch as the company did for previous iPod touch models, the 32 GB and 64 GB configurations of the iPod touch 3rd Gen, on basic terms, do provide much of the same iPod and handheld computing functionality of the iPhone 3GS but without the "phone" capability, mobile phone networking (3G/EDGE), GPS-A support, integrated 3.0 megapixel still/video camera, and digital compass functionality.

 External Differences